 You might not find a few of the products mentioned in your local grocery store.
-The Skinny Syrups foam comes to mind–I make this purchase online.
+The Skinny Syrups flavorings come to mind–I make this purchase online.
 Though I’ve hunted high and low, I have never found it locally.

-Note: I am an Amazon affiliate and a Pampered Chef consultant.
+Note: I am an affiliate marketer.
 Should you purchase these items through my links, I do receive compensation.
 However, there is no additional cost to you.

 And, as I always promise, I do not recommend products I don’t love!